aws-samples/aws-modernization-with-docker/content/35_Docker_Build_Local/_index.md

 - **Docker Hub integration** allows for sharing and reusing images.
 - **Pushing to Docker Hub** makes your images available anywhere.

-In the next section, we will explore how to utilize **Code Pipeline with Docker**.
+In the next section, we will explore how to utilize **Docker Scout**.